rust-lang/book/src/ch17-01-futures-and-syntax.md

 can be interrupted and resumed.
 Within an async block or async function, you can use the `await` keyword to wait for a future to become ready, called *awaiting a future*.
 Each place you await a future within an async block or function is a place that async block or function may get paused and resumed.
+The process of checking with a future to see if its value is available yet is called *polling*.

 Some other languages also use `async` and `await` keywords for async programming.
 If you are familiar with those languages, you may notice some